dotnet/arcade/src/Microsoft.DotNet.Helix/Sdk/tools/xharness-runner/Readme.md

 ## How to use

 There are few ways how to run XHarness using the Helix SDK:
-- Specifying the apks/app bundles using the `XHarnessApkToTest` and `XHarnessAppBundleToTest` items as described below and everything will be taken care of from there.
+- Specifying the apks/app bundles using the `XHarnessApkToTest` and `XHarnessAppBundleToTest` items as described below; rest (running the app and collecting results) will be taken care of from there.
   You no longer specify the `HelixCommand` to be executed even though you can specify your own custom commands to be executed.
   Each apk/app bundle will be processed as a separate Helix work item.
 - Specifying the `XHarnessAndroidProject` or `XHarnessAppleProject` task items which will point to projects that produce apks/app bundles from their `Build` target.